Creating an eco-literate citizenry

 Isobel Harper is a radical home maker and garden educator.
 She joined the Foodweb team in 2014, inspired to use her experience in Permaculture and Garden Design to help people and especially kids to connect meaningfully with their environment.
 She is now a partner in the organisation and collaborator in producing the promotional and educational materials

 She has multiple passions such as urban land stewardship, food production, composting and a general DIY approach to life.
-She worked for many years at the Ceres Permaculture and Bushfood Nursery providing gardening advice and support, has facilitated and taught permaculture courses at Ceres and runs garden tours of her own garden.
-In a former life she received a bachelor of fine art in sculpture at RMIT and worked as a candy artist.
+She worked for many years at the Ceres Permaculture and Bushfood Nursery providing gardening advice and support, has facilitated and taught permaculture courses at Ceres and has a graduate Diploma in Garden Design from Burnley and an a Diploma in Permaculture.
+In a former life she received a bachelor of fine art in sculpture at RMIT.

 Aviva received her Bachelor of Science in 2006 from the University of Tasmania and her Masters of Environment, majoring in Education from the University of Melbourne in 2015.
 Her research thesis explored education at the science and art nexus.